Predicting Out-of-Domain Generalization with Neighborhood Invariance: Results

-\textbf{Neighborhood Size} \quad Does the quality of our measure depend on how large of a neighborhood we sample from?
-We define the neighborhood size as the level of noise in our neighborhood distribution $q(x'|x)$, since a noisier distribution will generate points farther from $x$.
-For our experiments we use MS-SSMBA and vary the corruption percentage from a minimum of 5\% to a maximum of 85\%.
-After generating sets of neighborhood examples from each distribution, we estimate our models' smoothness on each one and calculate the micro $\tau$ on all models.
+\textbf{Transformation Magnitude:} How sensitive is our measure to the maximum magnitude of transformation considered?
+We use the SSMBA transformation for which the magnitude of a transformation is defined by the percentage of tokens corrupted, which we vary from a minimum of 5\% to a maximum of 85\%.
+After sampling a set of transformations from each corruption level, we estimate neighborhood invariance on the test dataset using each set and calculate the micro $\tau$ on all models.
 Results are shown in Figure \ref{fig:neighborhood_size}.
-We find that as we begin to increase the neighborhood size, correlation begins to increase as well.
-Correlation quickly reaches a maximum, then decreases as we continue to increase our neighborhood size.
-However, even at a 85\% corruption, our method is quite robust and achieves a micro $\tau$ of 0.416.
+We find that as we begin to increase the corruption percentage, correlation begins to increase as well.
+Correlation reaches a maximum, then decreases as we continue to increase our corruption percentage.
+However, even at 85\% corruption, our method is quite robust and achieves a micro $\tau$ of 0.416.

+\textbf{Selecting Transformations:} How do we ensure that transformations are suitable for a given dataset and do not destroy label information?
+We consider the set of NiN models trained on SVHN and a set of image transformations including RandAugment \citep{cubuk2020randaugment}, rotations, translations, shears, brightness jittering, contrast jittering, color jittering, patch erasing, and flips and crops.
+For each transformation and both OOD datasets ColoredMNIST and MNIST we calculate the Macro $\tau$ correlation between accuracy and neighborhood invariance, as well as the average entropy difference between a model's output on a transformed image and on the original image.
+Results are shown in Figure \ref{fig:tablation}.

+Neighborhood invariance is relatively insensitive to the transformation selected, with most transformations performing similarly up to a certain entropy difference threshold around 0.1, after which it fails.
+The transformations that fail, erase and flip crop, both tend to destroy label information and lead to much higher entropy outputs.
+We propose this method of examining entropy differences as a simple way to diagnose whether a given transform is appropriate for a specific dataset.

+\textbf{Pretraining and Training with Augmentation:} Does self-supervised pretraining or training with data augmentations, which should make models more invariant to certain transformations, make our neighborhood invariance measure ineffective?
+We begin by examining our metrics on subsets of models from the ImageNet Testbed \citep{taori2020measuring} split by models trained on standard ImageNet (81 models), models trained on ImageNet with augmentations and robustness interventions (74 models), and finally models trained with extra data or pretrained with self-supervised objectives (41 models).
+Results are shown in Table \ref{tab:imagenet_ablations}.
+We find that compared to evaluating only on standard training models, the addition of augmentations or pretraining slightly degrades Macro $\tau$, but improves $R^2$ and MAE.
+Compared to the overall results on all models, we do not observe any large decreases in performance.